qmk/hacktoberfest_2019/readme.md

 ### Will I get this shirt instead of the regular Hacktoberfest shirt?

-This give-away is totally separate from DigitalOcean and DEV - you'll need to qualify and fill out the form for each give-away.
+This giveaway is totally separate from DigitalOcean and DEV - you'll need to qualify and fill out the form for each giveaway.
 Please note they have different qualifications.

 ### When will I get the shirt?

 We'll be validating all of the entries in early November, then ordering the shirts, and shipping them out in November/December - when filling out the form, please account for this, and transit time based on your location.
 Shirts will be shipped from Indiana, USA.

 Hacktoberfest® is a registered trademark of DigitalOcean, and presented by DigitalOcean and DEV.
-This QMK-specific give-away is sponsored by QMK and the vendors listed above.
+This QMK-specific giveaway is sponsored by QMK and the vendors listed above.